Code-Institute-Submissions/projectone/README.md

 ## General testing for responsiveness

--The site was tested on phones, tablets, laptops and desktop pcs to ensure it was as responsive as possible and adjustments were then made to make sure it both looked and functioned well.
+The site was tested on phones, tablets, laptops and desktop pcs to ensure it was as responsive as possible and adjustments were then made to make sure it both looked and functioned well.
 Using Chromes developer tools, I was also able to check that it worked for screen dimensions of many sizes.
 I wanted the photos and items to stack when the site was viewed on a phone or smaller device but still look good with everything fitting correctly and not overflowing or being oversized.

 ## Deployment